 Adjustable versus fixed loans

-A fixed-rate loan features the same payment over the life of the loan.
-Your property taxes increase, or rarely, decrease, and so might the homeowner's insurance in your monthly payment.
-For the most part payment amounts for your fixed-rate loan will be very stable.
+A fixed-rate loan features the same payment amount for the entire duration of your loan.
+Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
+But generally payments on a fixed-rate mortgage will increase very little.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they wish to lock in at this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a favorable rate.
-Call Abundance Home Mortgage at (512) 335-7800 to learn more.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose fixed-rate loans when interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call Abundance Home Mortgage at (512) 335-7800 for details.

 Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
-Generally, the interest for ARMs are determined by an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Generally, the interest rates for ARMs are determined by an outside index.
+A few of these are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

 ARMs most often have the lowest, most attractive rates at the start of the loan.
 They provide that interest rate for an initial period that varies greatly.
 You've likely read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is set for three or five years.
+For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then adjust.
-Loans like this are often best for borrowers who anticipate moving in three or five years.
+These loans are fixed for 3 or 5 years, then they adjust.
+These loans are often best for people who expect to move in three or five years.
 These types of adjustable rate programs most benefit people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (512) 335-7800.
 It's our job to answer these questions and many others, so we're happy to help!